mohachouch/jekyll-now/_posts/2017-12-28-Xamarin-Forms-WPF-QuickStart.md

 title: Xamarin Forms WPF - Quick Start
 ---

 This walkthrough demonstrates how to create an application with Xamarin Forms for WPF.

+The Xamarin Forms WPF platform is available on nightly build.

+**Create Xamarin Forms Project

 1. In Visual Studio, click File > New > Project ... to create a new project:
 ![Stat Visual Studio](/images/start.png)